willGuimont/transformers/README.md

 # transformers

-Collection of PyTorch transformers models.
+Collection easy to understand PyTorch transformer-based models.
 The implementation is heavily commented and should be easy to follow.

 ## Implemented models